Rishabh1627rawat/Psychology-Website-Mental-Health-Assessment-Platform/README.md

 ### ☁️ Cloud (AWS):
 - Amazon S3 – for storing test data & static files
-- Amazon RDS or DynamoDB – for user info and test results
-- AWS Lambda – for serverless backend logic (optional)
 - Amazon EC2 – for deploying backend services
-- Amazon QuickSight – for building mental health dashboards (or Power BI as alternative)

 ### 🔄 Relevant to Other Clouds (Azure/GCP)
 - PySpark → **Azure Databricks**